damianhakert/damianhakert.github.io/source/_posts/2015-06-17-highlights-to-my-first-remote-job.md

 author_twitter: myvineste
 ---

-Some time ago, GitLab's CEO wrote [The Remote Manifesto](https://about.gitlab.com/2015/04/08/the-remote-manifesto/).
+Some time ago, GitLab's CEO Sytse wrote [The Remote Manifesto](https://about.gitlab.com/2015/04/08/the-remote-manifesto/).
 It inspired me to write about it from the employee's perspective.

 I started working with GitLab 2 months ago and it has been quite an interesting experience to work remotely with a team that's spread out in the world.